If Anything Happens I Love You: Production

-According to writers Will McCormack and Michael Govier, who became friends at an acting school, the initial idea for the film came from a meeting between the two at Griffith Park, where Govier thought about making a film where shadows represented emotions people couldn't reach.
+According to writers Will McCormack and Michael Govier, who became friends at an acting school, the initial idea for the film came from a meeting between the two at Griffith Park, where Govier thought about making a film where shadows represented emotions people could not reach.
 McCormack agreed, opining it is a "powerful" premise.
 The goal of the film was to show "the grief that still lingers on in the community, even though maybe the news cycle has left them, and what that grief looks like."
 To direct the film, the pair met with several parents who had lost their children to school shootings and gun violence in the United States, aware of the sensitive subject matter.
 The pair also worked closely with Everytown for Gun Safety and Moms Demand Action, allowing the organizations to share their own feedback on the film's script and amplify its overall theme.

 To bring out their self-funded idea as an animated film, the pair first met with producer Maryann Garger.
 Soon after, If Anything Happens I Love You began production in late 2018, with animation taking place from April 2019 to the December of that same year.
 In total, twenty-eight people worked on the short film, including Youngran Nho, Haein Michelle Heo, and Julia Gomes Rodrigues, who used TVPaint Animation to animate the project.
-Production concluded in February 2020.
+Production concluded in Februar 2021.
 To address the importance of diversity and representation in animation, the short was animated, composed, and lead-produced by an all-female crew.